twolfson/nightlife/cities/california_san-francisco.md

 - Not that crowded other side room
 - $8 for a mixed drink
 - Consistently great pop / indie / electronic DJs

+## Danz Haus
+- Normally dance studio, this time it was for a pop-up event
+- Rave music, one DJ for 6 hours
+- $25 cover
+- $9 for mixed drink
+- Had a crowd but with room to dance
+- Medium sized dance floor

 ## Dovre club
 - Irish dive bar